Do The Bright Thing

 I decided to look into the matter a little further.
 First, I reviewed some recent studies to get an idea of the current trends.
 Here are a few actual research projects that I found:

-• The American Heart Association is responsible for a study showing that patients recovering from a heart attack can reduce chest pain and improve quality of life if they stop smoking cigarretes.
+• The American Heart Association study found that recovery from heart attack is is improved if patients stop smoking cigarretes.

 • A recent study reported in the Journal of Health Psychology shows that being homeless is bad for physical and mental health.